The complete guide to 18:6 intermittent fasting

 For those who like to geek out on this stuff — in general:

 The other mechanism that drives weight loss here is how, during the fasting period, the body switches to ketosis.
-This is when you burn stored fat for energy as there’s no glucose coming in (because you’re not eating) and is the metabolic shift associated with IF.
+This is when you burn stored fat for energy, as there’s no glucose coming in (because you’re not eating), and this is the metabolic shift associated with intermittent fasting.

 When this shift happens varies from person to person, so doing a longer fast makes it more likely you’ll get squarely into the ketosis zone.
 This means that with 18:6 intermittent fasting, the potential for weight loss may again be higher than with 16:8, 14:10, or 12:12.